 I'd heard of Panty & Stocking as Panty & Stocking with Garterbelt, described as a show that people either love or hate.
 I loved it.
 It is proof that sex and comedy can go together.
 Looking like a crude flash animation, the series follows two angels, Panty and Stocking, who live in Daten City, a place just between heaven and hell and therefore full of ghosts, which the angels have to banish in return for angel coins, that they have to collect in order to get back to heaven.
 Assisting them is a black (presumably Catholic, in any case boy-loving) priest with an afro that looks like a turban, called Garterbelt.
 No need to ask why the angels were thrown out of heaven in the first place: Panty, the blonde bitch, devours men by the dozen, while the goth girl Stocking, who wears striped socks and carries around a cat that seems to have had brain surgery, is a glutton, especially for sweet things.
 Their names come from their weapons: when they have their ghost cornered, Stocking takes off a stocking and transforms it into a sword, while Panty takes off her panties (woo! woo!) which change into a gun.
 My first impression of the show was "Powerpuff Girls meets Ren & Stimpy" - their dog Chucky, who survives being thrown around so hard that his skull cracks open, even looks like the dog of the duo - but as I saw them in action, it changed to "Powerpuff Girls meets Ren & Stimpy meets Dirty Pair".
 Not only do they cause massive amounts of damage on their missions, but almost every episode is based on something generally considered sordid.
 In the first ep, the ghost is that of a plumber who died of stink, it makes toilets eat people, and Panty first runs afoul of it when she takes a dump.
 At the end of the episode, she is literally covered in shit, and people pale at the smell of her.
 In another ep, that compares sperm cells to soldiers, ghosts have sabotaged the production of anything tissue-related, including toilet paper: "Children are crying because they can neither doodle nor diddle!"
 A ghost is making people pick boogers out of their noses to use as fuel, but to Stocking (oops, here comes my gagging reflex) the snot seems edible.
 The sisters make their own movie which almost bombs because Panty lets out that she made a porn video once (except she didn't realize it was porn, and wondered why nobody had seen it) so they chase down and destroy all but one of the tapes.
 Then Panty tells the reporters that she had Stocking edited out of the movie, and as revenge, Stocking uploads the porn vid to Youtube.
 The duo meet and fight their demonic equivalents, shrink, and are accidentally swallowed by a geeky boy who admires them and follows them around; the priest gives him a strong laxative and orders him to poop them out, promising to watch the process very closely.
 Stocking, the glutton, enormously gains weight, and the culprit is a tittymonster - even its eyes are nipples - that sprays cakes with "milk" containing germs that make people fat.
 There is a three-parter, luckily without spoken text as here the sound began to give out, about Chucky and the evil presence that lives in his brain.
 Proving how indestructible he is, he gets smooshed time after time, at one time ending up as just one eye in a green puddle; the eye rolls around in the puddle, collecting slime until he pops back into dog shape.
 Fortunately the sound picked up in time for the next ep, which was an episode-long rock concert by the main characters.
 If anything in this paragraph made you feel queasy, do not watch this horrendously funny show.

 The next show I wanted to see was Professor Layton in the same room, Video Room 2, but due to continuing technical difficulties it wouldn't play at all, so I took a short peek at the other shows before leaving due to ecchi overload, and then called it a night.
 Queen's Blade, still playing in VR2 when I came in, is about a free-for-all tournament to become the next queen.
 I walked straight into a nude scene - apparently somebody's bodyguard had been captured and disgraced - with lines in the spirit of "oh no, you have been seen naked before your marriage" and an argument by a big-boobed aggressive redhead in a skimpy fantasy outfit, because, according to the anime hair colour code, red hair equals aggressive.
 Strike Witches is about women who combine their psychic powers with machinery to form some planetary defense force; no skimpy outfits and less boob, but still skirts short enough to flash some panties.
 The scene I saw was where the "witches" wear "leg rockets" (that make them look as if their legs were amputated and replaced by metal stumps) and the veterans are still flying around while the new recruits lie on the grass exhausted.
-A third show the next day in the same vein was Seikan no qwaser/Quasar of Stigmata where the peek I caught was not even of an episode, but of next episode's preview: a girl mistaken for a boy threatens to prove her gender by taking off her pants, and another character tells he she is getting to enjoy this undressing thing far too much.
+A third show the next day in the same vein was CITE>Seikan no qwaser/Quasar of Stigmata where the peek I caught was not even of an episode, but of next episode's preview: a girl mistaken for a boy threatens to prove her gender by taking off her pants, and another character tells he she is getting to enjoy this undressing thing far too much.
 Quoting from the con booklet: "The story takes place on the grounds of St. Mihailov Academy, a Japanese Eastern orthodox school, and draws heavily on religious references from the aforementioned religion."
 Skipping, of course, the Orthodox (and any other Christian) religion's deep dislike of women, nudity and anything that hints at sex.

 Retiring for the night to get some very necessary sleep meant that I only saw a few minutes of Shiki, a show whose makers seem to have realized that in a true horror series, boobs and innuendo-based humour only get in the way.
 In a small village cut off from the world, old practices like burying the dead are still observed.
 Since this is the standard practice in Europe, my thoughts are: "what else would you do with them?" but then Europe has a long tradition of vampires.
 Bada boom!
 My short eyeful included an unshaven doctor treating an old woman with arm punctures and thinking about the other, similar cases he treated for anaemia.
 He tells her to report back to his clinic tomorrow, even though that will be a Sunday.
 On the morrow, the woman's husband phones from home to say she's feeling better, ashamed to bother him on a Sunday and will visit later, although the woman lying on the ground is clearly dead.
 The doctor muses on what is the premise of the show, moreso than the horror and bloodsucking: that all the evidence points towards vampirism, yet admitting to vampirism means disconnecting oneself from the "normal" world.
 There is a story circulating that a dead and buried girl was alive and at home again the next day; two children have seen the "risen".
 The last thing I saw was a buried corpse (the old woman, or someone else?) waking up in the coffin and beating her hands against the lid frantically to get out.